 The leaves of arnica latifolia

 help distinguish this species from similar members of this genus, being broadly ovate, toothed along the edge and sparsely covered by thin, straggly hairs.
-Plants have 2 to 6 pairs of leaves along the stem, and between 1 and 5 flowers (occasionally up to 9).
+Plants have two to six pairs of leaves along the stem, and between one and five flowers (occasionally up to nine).
 Basal leaves grow early in the season but are usually withered by flowering.

-Each flower is formed of 8 to 15 yellow ray florets, with 2 notches at the tip, and a center of between 20 and 90 tiny yellow disc florets.
-Underneath are 8 to 20 hairy green phyllaries, with pointed, reddish tips.
-The green stems are also hairy.
+Each flower is formed of eight to 15 yellow ray florets, with two notches at the tip, and a center of between 20 and 90 tiny yellow disc florets.
+Underneath are eight to 20 green, equal-length phyllaries, with pointed, sometimes reddish tips, and a covering of soft, spreading hairs.
+The green stems are similarly hairy.
 The plant spreads readily, via underground stems.